Koha-Community/kohadocs/source/systempreferences.rst

 Asks: Patron categories not affected by :ref:`OPACHoldsIfAvailableAtPickup`
 \_\_\_ (list of patron categories separated with a pipe ^|^)

+Description:

+-  Patron category codes listed here separated by a pipe ^|^ are unaffected by :ref:`OPACHoldsIfAvailableAtPickup`.

 .. _reservescontrolbranch-label:

 ReservesControlBranch